Our service point

-Special Collections and University Archives offers research assistance and access to rare books and archival materials in the Mary and Harry L. Dalton Rare Book and Manuscript Reading Room, located on the 10th floor of the library just to the left as you get off the elevator.
+Special Collections and University Archives offers research assistance and access to rare books and archival materials in the Mary and Harry L. Dalton Rare Book and Manuscript Reading Room on the 10th floor of Atkins Library.
+(Directions).

 The Dalton Reading Room is free and open to the public, and we welcome researchers from across campus, the region, and the world.
 Although those using rare books and archival materials have priority, the room is available for anyone seeking a quiet place to study.